dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

 * `--to <VERSION>`

-  The version to which the library should be updated.
+  The version number to which the library should be updated.

 [!INCLUDE [standard-cli-options](../../includes/libman-cli/standard-cli-options.md)]